 Everyone may probably know that Vatican City is the smallest nation in the world.
 But what are the smallest nations in the world by population behind Vatican City?

 Well, you will find some faraway places with strange-sounding names on this list.
 There are others that are more recognizable.

 Here is the list that we simply call the eight smallest countries in the world by population:

-Vatican City, in Rome, Italy, is the world’s smallest country with a population of about 1,000.
-It is also the smallest country in terms of total square miles.
+Vatican City, in Rome, Italy, is the world’s smallest country by population in 2022.
+Vatican’s population is only about 800 residents.
+It’s also the smallest country in terms of total square miles.
 However, it is said that its population may triple or quadruple on any given day because of the inflow of tourists coming to view the city’s renowned paintings and sculptures.

 Vatican City is home to perhaps the most recognizable individual in the world: the Pope.
 The Pope not only reins over the Catholic religion globally, he exercises legislative, executive and judicial power over Vatican City.